WebOfTrustInfo/rwot8-barcelona/topics-and-advance-readings/did-fee-market-using-micropayments.md

 DID Semantics
 =============

-A DID gives users greater sovereignty over their data by enabling the user to be the source of truth of their identity.
-In the case of BTCR (Bitcoin Resolver), the user identity is secured in the same way as currency.
+BTCR (Bitcoin Resolver), secures an individuals identifiers in the same way as currency.
 The owner of the identifier possesses a public key which can be known to anyone, and a private key known only by the identifier owner (or trusted interface).
 This public key can